-Finally, require treats the path as relative to the installation location of the collection, instead of relative to the enclosing module’s path.
+Finally, require resolves the path by searching among installed collections, instead of treating the path as relative to the enclosing module’s path.

-#lang racket (require setup/dirs) (find-collects-dir) ; main collection directory (find-user-collects-dir) ; user-specific collection directory (get-collects-search-dirs) ; complete search path
+#lang racket (require setup/dirs) (build-path (find-collects-dir) ; main collection directory "racket")

 Looking back at the candy-sorting example of Organizing Modules, suppose that modules in "db/" and "machine/" need a common set of helper functions.
 Helper functions could be put in a "utils/" directory, and modules in "db/" or "machine/" could access utility modules with relative paths that start "../utils/".
 As long as a set of modules work together in a single project, it’s best to stick with relative paths.
 A programmer can follow relative-path references without knowing about your Racket configuration.

-The raco link command-line tool creates a link from a collection name to a directory for the collection’s modules.
 For example, suppose you have a directory "/usr/molly/bakery" that contains the "cake.rkt" module (from the beginning of this section) and other related modules.
-To make the modules available as a "bakery" collection, use
+To make the modules available as a "bakery" collection, either

 Afterward, (require bakery/cake) from any module will import the print-cake function from "/usr/molly/bakery/cake.rkt".

-If you intend to distribute your library collection to others, choose the collection name carefully.
-The collection namespace is hierarchical, but (unlike PLaneT) the collection system has no built-in feature to avoid conflicts from different producers or different versions.
+If you intend to distribute your libraries to others, choose collection and package names carefully.
+The collection namespace is hierarchical, but top-level collection names are global, and the package namespace is flat.
 Consider putting one-off libraries under some top-level name like "molly" that identifies the producer.
 Use a collection name like "bakery" when producing the definitive collection of baked-goods libraries.

-After your libraries are in a collection, then you can still use raco make to compile the library sources, but it’s better and more convenient to use raco setup.
+After your libraries are put in a collection you can still use raco make to compile the library sources, but it’s better and more convenient to use raco setup.
 The raco setup command takes a collection name (as opposed to a file name) and compiles all libraries within the collection.
-In addition, it can build documentation for the collection and add it to the documentation index, as specified by a "info.rkt" module in the collection.
+In addition, raco setup can build documentation for the collection and add it to the documentation index, as specified by a "info.rkt" module in the collection.
 See raco setup: Installation Management for more information on raco setup.